cloudflightio/dockerinwsl/README.md

 * Set the `DOCKER_HOST` user environment-variable to `tcp://localhost:2375`
 * Run the [install.ps1](msi/InstallScripts/install.ps1) Script
   * Check if a DockerInWSL distro is already installed in WSL2
+    * If one is found we create a backup of /var/lib/docker and put it on the host-machine under `%APPDATALOCAL%\DockerInWSL\backup.tar.gz`.
+(For Win11, there is the possibility to use mounted VHDX files and therefore persist the docker-data between updates.
+We will try to integrate that in the future)
-    * If one is found we delete the current distro using "wsl unregistry <distro>".
+    * After that we delete the current distro using "wsl unregister <distro>".
 This deletes the entire docker-storage and leads to a complete wipe (from a docker point of view)
-    * We are working on an export/import mechanism to avoid that.
-Also for Win11, there is the possibility to use mounted VHDX files and therefore persist the docker-data between updates.
     * You might ask "why not just leave the distro be?": We are currently using the stock "dind" Image to reduce maintenance effort as much as possible.
-Using this makes in-place-upgrades quite hard, we, therefore, decided to go "the docker way", using only destroy/recreate as update path.
+Using this makes in-place upgrades quite hard, we, therefore, decided to go "the docker way", using only destroy/recreate as update path.
 We might reconsider this in future versions but for now, it seems like the best approach.
   * Import the DockerInWSL tar package from `%APPDATALOCAL%\DockerInWSL\dockerinwsl.tar` to `%APPLOCALDATA\DockerInWSL\wsl` using `wsl --import ...`.
+  * Check if there is a file at `%APPDATALOCAL%\DockerInWSL\backup.tar.gz` and extract it.
+If this fails we are NOT aborting the installation because the old distro is already gone. **If you find your WSL Docker empty after an update, look at the `%APPDATALOCAL%\DockerInWSL\backup.tar.gz`-file and try to extract it manually**
   * Finally, the startup-script [docker.bat](msi/docker.bat) is called to start docker.
 * Additionally a Registry-Key is created to support proper updates/uninstalling using MSI.